-State of the Company - Drug Development Programs - Focus on HerpeCideTM Program
+State of the Company - Drug Development Programs

-During the fiscal year ending June 30, 2019, we have focused our efforts primarily on the HerpeCide program.
+In addition to the rapid advancement in drug development against human coronaviruses in response to the current pandemic undertaken since January, 2020, as described earlier, during a major part of the reported fiscal year ending June 30, 2020, we have focused our efforts primarily on the HerpeCide program.
 We are developing drugs against three indications in this program in parallel at present, namely, HSV-1 "cold sores" (orolabial herpes and recurrent herpes labialis or RHL), HSV-2 "genital ulcers", and VZV shingles.
 We are developing topical treatments (skin creams or lotions) for these three indications.
 All of the drug candidates in these three leading indications comprise common chemistry features and are based on the same family of ligands and polymers, enabling efficient parallel development.
 Our parallel development of these indications maximizes return on investment and shareholder value.
-Of these, the shingles indication program has advanced to the level of IND-enabling Safety/Toxicology studies (i.e. "Tox Package" studies).
-We are currently advancing it towards an IND filing.
+Of these, the shingles indication program is in the process of clinical trial design and clinical site selection, which will be a part of the IND application.
+The IND filing has been delayed due to the potential impact of COVID-19 on upcoming human clinical trials, and we will complete this task to engage into clinical trials as soon as the pandemic wears down to the point that these clinical trials can be conducted without excessive impact on design, execution, and cost of the trials.
 We believe that the other two indications will advance to an IND stage in the very near future.